WHAT IS A SQUINT?

 TREATMENT OF A SQUINT

-In many young children wearing the correct prescription glasses is all that is required.
-However, many children and adults need an operation to put the eyes straight.
-Eye exercises are useful for a very particular type of squint known as an exotropia with convergence insufficiency.
-This is not common.
-In all other instances we do not believe eye exercises to be of value in the treatment of squints.
+In many young children wearing the correct prescription glasses is all that is required to render the eyes straight.
+Many children and adults, however, need surgery to put the eyes straight into a straight position.
+Eye exercises are only useful for a very particular type of squint known as an exotropia with convergence insufficiency.
+In all other instances of squinting there is no evidence for the efficacy of eye exercises in treatment.

-In adults and older children an adjustable suture technique might be used.
-Once the patient is fully awake after the operation, the eye positions can be evaluated and, if necessary, changed if the eyes are not straight.
-This is done with the patient awake.
-The adjusting process is well-tolerated as anaesthetic drops are used at the time of muscle adjustment.
-The adjustment usually takes place about 4 to 5 hours after the operation.
+In adults and older children an adjustable suture technique can be used.
+Once fully awake after the operation, the eye position is evaluated and, if necessary, adjusted if not straight.